-The document has been produced collaboratively by the Association, members, officers from the Member Support Officer Network and a task and finish group drawn from the Network.
+This document has been produced collaboratively by the Association, members, officers from the Member Support Officer Network and a task and finish group drawn from the Network.
 We are grateful to the officers and members of Denbighshire as forerunners in this work, and to the Scrutiny Champions Network for updates in the Overview and Scrutiny Roles.

-Responses are invited from authorities to enable us to continue to develop the set.
-Please contact Sarah Titcombe, Organisational and Personal Development Adviser, WLGA.
+Suggested amendments and additions are invited from authorities to enable us to continue to develop the set.

+Please contact Sarah Titcombe, Policy and Improvement Officer (Democratic Services) WLGA.
 Tel 029 2046 8638 or e mail sarah.titcombe@wlga.gov.uk